DevCabin/miranda/README.md

 - Invalid queries
 - Server errors

+## Development

+This application is designed to be deployed directly to Vercel without local development.
+All changes should be made and tested through the Vercel deployment pipeline.

 ## Future Enhancements

 - Voice chat interface
 - More sophisticated data analysis capabilities
 - Support for writing to Google Sheets
 - Enhanced natural language processing
+- Additional data source integrations

+## License

+MIT License - See LICENSE file for details